 - IG13 SB-FRS 1 Presentation of Financial Statements requires an entity to 'provide additional disclosures when compliance with the specific requirements in SB-FRSs is insufficient to enable users to understand the impact of particular transactions, other events and conditions on the entity's financial position and financial performance.' - IG14 For convenience, this Implementation Guidance discusses each disclosure requirement in the SB-FRS separately.
 In practice, disclosures would normally be presented as an integrated package and individual disclosures may satisfy more than one requirement.
 For example, information about the assumptions that have the greatest effect on the measurement of amounts arising from insurance contracts may help to convey information about insurance risk and market risk.

 Materiality

-IG15 SB-FRS 1 notes that a specific disclosure requirement in a SB-FRS need not be satisfied if the information is not material.
-SB-FRS 1 defines materiality as follows:
+- IG15 SB-FRS 1 defines materiality and notes that a specific disclosure requirement in a SB-FRS need not be satisfied if the information is not material. - IG16 Paragraph 7 of SB-FRS 1 also explains the following: